mkashwin/unifiednamespace/05_sparkplugb/Readme.md

     sparkplugb |   | *currently empty*|
     **dynaconf_merge**\*  |  | Mandatory param.
 Always keep value as true  |

-1. [.secret.yaml](./conf/.secrets_template.yaml) : Contains the username and passwords to connect to the MQTT cluster and the timescaledb
-    This file is not checked into the repository for security purposes.
+1. [.secret.yaml](./conf/.secrets_template.yaml) : Contains the username and passwords to connect to the MQTT cluster This file is not checked into the repository for security purposes.
 However there is a template file provided [**`.secrets_template.yaml`**](./conf/.secrets_template.yaml) which should be edited and renamed to **`.secrets.yaml`**
     **key** | **sub key** | **sub key** | **description**  | ***default value*** |
     :------ | :------ | :------ | :------ | :------